WOrkshops

 - Slides and R Files

-- In this session, I will provide a (hopefully engaging) introduction on how to use R within R Studio.
+- Abstract: In this session, I will provide a (hopefully engaging) introduction on how to use R within R Studio.
 This will begin with absolute basics of going through what R looks like, key elements of the R language, useful packages, tools to efficiently manage data, reviewing unique data structures for repeated measures/longitudinal data, and describe template code for commonly use statistical models.
 No prior R knowledge expected, but download R and R Studio to follow along with the content.

 - Dr. Yongseok Lee, Postdoctoral Associate, Department of Human Development and Family Science (April 2025)

-- Slides
+- Slides and Code here

-- Simulation-based power analysis is a flexible, robust approach for designing complex studies that require more than power analysis under simplified assumptions.
+- Abstract: Simulation-based power analysis is a flexible, robust approach for designing complex studies that require more than power analysis under simplified assumptions.
 In this applied workshop, researchers from diverse fields willbe introduced to the core concepts of simulation-based power analysis, including how to generate data reflecting real-world complexities, conduct analysis on simulated datasets, repeat this process systematically, visualize and interpret key performance metrics including power.
 We will use R and G*power to demonstrate practical examples.
 By the end of the session, participants will be equipped to design simulation-based power analysis tailored to their own research needs, thereby enhancing their ability to produce meaningful results and avoid common pitfalls in hypothesis testing.
+This workshop is designed for researchers and graduate students with some familiarity in statistics or quantitative methods; however, no prior experience with simulation or power analysis is required.

 - Dr. Brooke Magnus, Associate Professor of Psychology and Neuroscience at Boston College (March 2025)

-- Slides
+- Slides and Code here

-- Item Response Theory (IRT) is a powerful framework for analyzing item-level data in psychology, education, and social sciences.
+- Abstract: Item Response Theory (IRT) is a powerful framework for analyzing item-level data in psychology, education, and social sciences.
 This applied workshop will introduce participants to the fundamentals of IRT, emphasizing its connection to item factor analysis and exploring models for binary, ordinal, and nominal data.
 Key topics will include model assumptions, item/model fit evaluation, and scoring, with a heavy focus on data visualization and interpretation.
 The workshop will primarily use R, but some Stata demonstrations will also be provided.
 By the end of the session, attendees will have a solid foundation in unidimensional IRT and be equipped with the tools to apply IRT models to their own research.
 Time permitting, we will also discuss advanced topics, including differential item functioning and IRT models with more than one latent variable.
+This workshop is designed for researchers and graduate students with some familiarity with statistical modeling, but no prior experience with IRT is required.

-- Dr. Rafael Geurgas (Post-Doc, Sociology, Purdue University)
+- Dr. Rafael Geurgas, Post-Doc, Sociology, Purdue University (February 2025)

-- Slides
+- Slides here

 - Dr. Trent Mize, Associate Professor of Sociology (February 2023)